nuxeo/nuxeo/README.txt

     o mvn clean install -Pall-distributions

-Note: because of a Maven bug making things crazy when two classifiers of an artifact are not deployed at the same time (i.e. if you deploy only nuxeo-ep classifier of nuxeo-distribution-jboss, then nuxeo-dm classifier becomes unreachable from local and remote Maven repositories).
+Note: because of a Maven bug making things crazy when two classifiers of an artifact are not deployed at the same time (i.e. if you deploy only nuxeo-cap classifier of nuxeo-distribution-jboss, then nuxeo-dm classifier becomes unreachable from local and remote Maven repositories).
 That means when you want to "deploy" (Maven remote deployment) or "install" (Maven